OCLC-Developer-Network/oclc-auth-python/README.md

    * RedirectURI that matches the URI you are running the example from.
 For example, <strong>https://localhost:8000/auth/</strong>
    * Scopes. ie, <strong>WorldCatMetadataAPI</strong> for the Django example provided with this library.

-1. We use runsslserver to start Django from the project's root directory:
+1. Use runsslserver to start Django's SSL server from the root directory:

     `python manage.py runsslserver`

 1. Direct your browser to `https://localhost:8000/auth/`.

-1. If all goes well, you should see some authentication warnings (that's expected - we're running localhost with a self signed CACERT.
+1. If all goes well, you should see some authentication warnings (that's expected - we're running localhost with a self signed CACERT).
 Click through these and you should see an authentication screen.

-Sign in, and click to allow access, and you should see your Access Token details as well as a Bibliographic Record returned using your authentication parameters.
+* Sign in with your userId and Password
+* When prompted to allow access, click yes

+You should see your access token details and a sample Bibliographic record, in XML format.

 Using the Library
 =================